Jobs and the Economy

 Summary of Position

+During a time of record-breaking income inequality and runaway corporate greed, restoring the balance of power in favor of the American worker is imperative.
 America’s workforce is one of the best, most productive labor forces in the world.
-Unemployment rates have hit historic lows in states across the country and there has been consistent job growth for 7 consecutive years.
-As a member on the House Committee on Education and the Workforce and a former small business owner, however, Mark has seen firsthand that not all workers are well off, and is committed to promoting policies that advance all workers, prepare them for the jobs of the future, and support our economy.
+As a member of the House Committee on Education and Labor and a former small business owner, however, Congressman DeSaulnier has seen firsthand that workers are being taken advantage of by big business.
+As we grapple with the economic fallout of the coronavirus pandemic, Congressman DeSaulnier is committed to promoting policies that advance all workers and prepare them for the jobs of the future, provide support for owners of small businesses, and support our economy.

 By the Numbers